swarnajit266/Multiple-Disease-Prediction-using-Machine-Learning-with-Smart-Diet-Chart/README.md

 **Prediction** → ML model (Scikit-learn) predicts the probability of a disease.

-**Diet Chart Generation** → Based on results, a suitable diet plan is displayed.
+**Diet Chart Generation** → Based on user input, a suitable diet plan is displayed.